sgaamuwa/Checkpoint-3/README.md

 * Login to use the system with the same information above

 * Once logged in, the user then requests for token
-    * Each token is valid for 30 minutes after which it is invalid
     * Once logged in, a user can request another token, without having to log back in

 * Users can create new bucketlists each with a unique name with the POST information below